cwilmott/GEOGC183/docs/Week-09-Geodata.md

 # Week 09 Geodata

 This exercise asks you to: <br>
- - digitize historic landmarks from the Berkeley Architectural Heritage Association (BAHA), and;
+ - digitize historic landmarks from the Berkeley Architectural Heritage Association (BAHA), and; <br>
  - set up Github as a host for this data, and your future web map.

 We will be using ```geoJSON``` as the key data format.